 Sometimes it can happen that however much expertise a team-member has, they just aren’t up for this particular project.
 Startups require people that are startup-savvy.
 Or they may lack some vital quality to make the project successful.
-The further the project goes the more acute it feels.
+The further the project goes, the more acute it feels.

 How to avoid

+Are startups good to work for?
 The best way is to hire experienced professionals to cover all areas of your business.
 For tech startups, there is one more option.
 You may consider the use of an external custom software development company with valuable startup-building experience.

 Disharmony within team

-For seed-stage companies with multiple founders, it is often the team dynamics that kills it.
+For seed-stage companies with multiple founders, it is often the team dynamics that kill it.
 The pressure of working at a startup can be too intense for some relationships.
 Founders need to maintain quality communication with each other to avoid quarreling and misunderstanding.

 How to avoid